andrielebc/docker.openmpi/README.md

 $> make down
 ```

-##Credits
+## Credits

-This repository draws from work on https://github.com/dispel4py/docker.openmpi by O. Weidner and R. Filgueira
+This repository draws from work on https://github.com/dispel4py/docker.openmpi by O. Weidner and R. Filgueira.